HVbajoria/Computer_Vision_Model/README.md

-# Computer Vision Model 💻 👁️
+# Vishop 💻 👁️
-This is a model made to perform various computer vision tasks by Harshavardhan Bajoria.
+This is an application made to perform various computer vision tasks by Harshavardhan Bajoria.
 </br>

 ## It can perform : 💡